levsero/test_embed/doc/api_new.md

-# Zendesk zE() Queue API for the Web Widget
+# zE() API for the Web Widget

-As the Web Widget integrates more services, channels and features, we've focused on designing a consistent and coherent API, using a callback queue that ensures commands are executed after the widget has loaded on a given page.
+As the Web Widget integrates more services, channels and features, we've focused on designing a consistent and coherent API that allows interacting with a wide range of Zendesk channels inside the widget.

 Note that to start using this API, you will need to embed the widget using the new snippet, which can be found on the Widget's setup page.